-Most people, including doctors, would be crying out for help from science and the government if suddenly, a disease was found, and it was killing more people than HIV infections.
-Unfortunately, such a disease exists, but why has there been no outcry?
+Most people, including doctors, would be crying out for help from science and the government if suddenly, a disease was found that was killing more people than HIV infections (19,368 vs 13,712 HIV deaths per year according to US Centers for Disease Control and Prevention (CDC) statistics for the US).
+Unfortunately, such a disease exists.
+It's called hepatitis C.

-Can this silent serial killer be stopped?
-Yes.
-The first step is to determine if a person is infected.
-The largest populations of "silently" infected people are white males (and some females) between the ages of 45 and 64, and according to the CDC, black males have the highest death rate from the disease (data from 2004-2007).
+The largest populations of "silently" infected people are white males (and some females) between the ages of 45 and 64 as well as Blacks and Hispanics in the same age groups.
 These populations should be tested (screened) for infection with hepatitis C as soon as possible.
-Those of the highest priority to be tested are the individuals with the risk factors listed above.
+Those of the highest priority to be tested are the individuals at increased risk according to the methods of spread listed above.